 You can generate free Static QR Codes online at QRCodeChimp.
 But there’s a huge difference between static and dynamic QR Codes.

-In static QR codes, the content or information is directly embedded in the code, which makes them non-editable or static.
-Once a static code is created, the content cannot be changed or modified.
-To edit it, you must create a new code and eventually a new business card altogether.
+The content or information is directly embedded in the code in static QR codes, making them non-editable or static.
+Once you generate a static code, you cannot edit or modify the content.
+You must create a new code and eventually a new business card altogether to edit it.

-On the other hand, in dynamic QR codes, the content is not directly loaded in the code.
+In dynamic QR codes, the content is not directly embedded in the code.
 Dynamic QR codes store only the URL which contains the actual information.
 The URLs are generally shorter than what you see on websites but manage to hold a lot of information.
 You don’t have to create a website to get these URLs.
-Redirecting URLs can be generated at QR Code Chimp.

-Therefore, since only a URL is loaded into the Dynamic QR Code, you can change the content of the URL anytime, as many times as you want, without generating the code or print the business card again.
+Therefore, since a Dynamic QR code only holds a URL, you can change the URL’s content anytime, as many times as you want, without generating the code or printing the business card again.

 So, your dynamic QR Code-printed business card can hold your vCard today, share your social media address tomorrow, and contain your work portfolio the day after based on your requirement.

 Using Dynamic QR codes

 One of the significant advantages of using a dynamic QR Code is that these versatile codes are also trackable, besides being editable.
 With AR integration, you can track the scan activity of the codes, such as how many times the codes were scanned, from which location it was scanned the most, at what time it was scanned, etc.